How to apply

 We may ask for more information to clarify specific issues, or arrange to phone or meet you in order to discuss your application further.

-Shortlisted applications will be submitted to the board of Trustees at the next available Trustees’ meeting (three are held each year).
+Shortlisted applications will be submitted to the board of Trustees at the next available Trustees’ meeting.
+Three meetings are held each year.
 Applicants may be asked to make a presentation to the Trustees in person.